sifzerda/fmap/README.md

 The aim was to create a comprehensive guide for fiction-writing, compiling all the good advice I've found in various helpful how-to-write guides all in one single place.
 It includes advice on fiction-writing, screenwriting, and even improv acting guides.

-It cites professional advice, techniques, and examples, examples.
+It cites professional advice, techniques, and examples.
 The guide assumes the user knows nothing about fiction-writing and explains concepts in depth.

 # Badges <a name="badges"></a>